Skip to main content Skip to secondary navigation

 Applicants agree to participate in the program’s evaluation process including:

-• Completing a summative survey about your experience using an iPad to support your teaching or research goals.
+• Completing a summative survey about your experience using an iPad to support your goals.

-• Distributing our summative survey at the end of the project period to your students.
+• Distributing our summative survey at the end of the project period to your students and/or instructors.

 • Applicants and participating students must sign a liability form during the checkout process to take responsibility for any lost, damaged, or locked iPads and peripherals.